lumi-tip/Brute-forcelab-lumi/README.md

-# Brute Force Against an FTP Server
+# Brute Force Against an FTP Serverrr

 In this great lab, you will practice exploration techniques, brute force attacks, and privilege escalation in a controlled environment.
 Your mission is to access an FTP server, discover weak credentials, and obtain two hidden flags.
 In this lab, you will learn: